Netflix Persuasion (2022) Trailer Review

 "Goodnight, Miss Eyre."

-Negative: None of the characters in this American TV adaptation even try for a British accent.
+Cons: None of the characters in this American TV adaptation even try for a British accent.
 The writing also wasn't faithful enough to make for an accurate Rochester.
-Cheesy TV lines and melodramatic breakneck kisses abound, making it difficult to allow that Heston is trying his best and doing an admirable job given the circumstances.
+Cheesy TV lines and melodramatic breakneck kisses abound, making it difficult to find anything redeemable in Heston’s performance.

 "What the devil do you think you're doing..."

-Positive: Despite its low ranking, this adaptation and its Rochester are close to my heart.
+Positive: Despite this adaptation’s low ranking, Scott’s Rochester is one of the closest to my heart.
+Scott brings a surliness to his portrayal of Rochester that subtly melts as the film progresses to reveal the softness beneath.
 As I've mentioned before, Scott's performance during the departure scene is particularly moving.
-His Rochester progresses through all the phases: he attempts to persuade Jane to stay with him and then dares her to leave.
-When she actually does, calls her back longingly, caresses her face, and begs her to wait.
-Scott brings a surliness to his portrayal of Rochester that works in tandem with the softness beneath.
-Jane slowly finds her way into his heart, creating a touching romance rooted in a kind of paternal tenderness and devotion.
-Scott's is different from most portrayals and maybe not so loaded with more erotic passion, but it is touching.
+His Rochester attempts to persuade Jane to stay with him and then dares her to leave.
+When she actually does, he calls her back longingly, caresses her face, and begs her to wait.
+On the heels of Patton, Scott’s tenderness is a welcome surprise.
+His portrayal may not jump out of the list of Rochesters, and it’s certainly not loaded with erotic passion, but it is touching.

 &nbs…